Eastern cottontail: Etymology

 The species epithet floridanus means "of Florida," referencing the region where the species was first scientifically identified.

 Evolution and phylogeny

 The eastern cottontail belongs to the Leporidae family, which includes all rabbits and hares.
 Within this family, Sylvilagus is a New World genus that diverged from Old World rabbits and hares millions of years ago.

 Molecular and morphological studies have identified several distinct species and subspecies within Sylvilagus, highlighting a complex evolutionary history shaped by geographic isolation and environmental adaptation.
+Separate populations of the eastern cottontail found in different regions display markedly different genetic compositions, which may factor into their adaptability to diverse habitats.

 Fossil records and genetic data suggest the eastern cottontail expanded its range following the last glacial period, taking advantage of cleared forest landscapes and open habitats.
-This species continues to be an important subject in studies of mammalian adaptation and speciation.